 E-commerce and Its Local Impact in Latin America

-Verticals with the Highest Projected Online Sales between 2022 and 2025
+Verticals with the Highest Growth Rates on Online Sales between 2023-2026

-The Americas Market Intelligence team evaluates the e-commerce market in different verticals to cover the broad regional context.
+PCMI evaluates the e-commerce market in different verticals to cover the broad regional context.
 “E-commerce is dynamic and constantly evolving.
-We recently decided to measure sales in delivery and transportation apps compared to digital goods overall, after observing unique and substantial growth.
-We have an ‘other services’ vertical that includes sales by way of commissions, taxes, licenses, education, and others.
-If we observe growth in a particular subcategory that warrants a new separation, we won’t hesitate to make it,” Lehr says.
+We recently decided to measure sales in delivery and ride-hailing apps compared to digital goods overall, after observing unique and substantial growth.
+We have also seen the emergence of new ways to digitize payment verticals, including SaaS, tax payments, fees and licenses, mobile top-ups, healthcare, insurance and gambling, that together will account for US$123 billion in e-commerce in 2023, a figure that is expected to triple by 2026, with an average annual growth of 30%,” Lehr says.

 Most Used Payment Methods for Online Purchases in Latin America

-This year, the Americas Market Intelligence team has observed the greatest ever disruption in e-commerce payment methods.
-Credit cards will continue to be the leading payment method in 2022 (with a 53% share in countries like Brazil), but that share is already declining as methods such as Buy Now Pay Later, Pix and digital wallets make inroads.
+PCMI has observed the greatest ever disruption in e-commerce payment methods.
+Credit cards will continue to be the leading payment method in 2023 (with a 48% share in LatAm), but that share is already declining in favor of alternative payment methods.

-Pix in Brazil, just two years on from its launch, is “the most disruptive method of the last 10 years.”
-AMI forecasts that Pix will cover 23% of 2022 e-commerce sales in Brazil.
+Pix in Brazil, just a few years on from its launch, is “the most disruptive method of the last 10 years.”
+PCMI forecasts that Pix will cover 29% of 2023 e-commerce sales in Brazil.

-The Latin America E-commerce Data Library is a compendium of transactional data obtained by Americas Market Intelligence on e-commerce and digitization in 17 Latin American markets.
+The Latin America E-commerce Blueprint is a compendium of data obtained by Payments and Commerce Market Intelligence, updated annually, on e-commerce and digitization in Latin America.

 In the creation of 2023 edition, PCMI interviewed over 50 e-commerce executives across the 15 markets including banks, acquirers, payment gateways, payment service providers, merchants, and consultants.